chandra1sekar/data-engineering/04-Storing-Data/sync-slides.md

 - Submit

 #
 ## Docker: Where am I?

-- We've worked with Docker
+- Working with Docker
-- We've explore cli ways to find out what's up with data
+- Use it to explore cli ways to find out what's up with data
 - How do we find our way around with Docker?

 ::: notes